Organisational digital capability: a summary

-The summary below gives more information on our organisational digital capabilities framework and explains some of the key concepts.
+The summary below gives gives more information on our organisational digital capabilities framework and explains some of the key concepts.

 Organisational digital culture